wsydney76/yii2-ffmpeg-service/README.md

-# Yii FFMpeg Service
+# Yii FFmpeg Service

-This is a workaround for creating poster images from videos in case FFMpeg is not installed.
+This is a workaround for creating poster images from videos in case FFmpeg is not installed.

 Call it like this: